farnoosh27/LeetCode-Solutions/3_longest Substringwithoutrepeatingcharacters/solutions.md

 ## Solution:
-This question is the best answered with **sliding window** technique.
+The NeetCode solution for that can be found at: https://www.youtube.com/watch?v=wiGpQwVHdE0 This question is the best answered with **sliding window** technique.

 "The sliding window technique involves maintaining a window that contains only distinct characters.
 We start with a window of size 0 (i.e., an empty set), and add characters to the window one by one as we slide the window to the right.
 Whenever we encounter a repeating character, we remove the leftmost character(s) from the window until we have a window of distinct characters again."